suessflorian/paralif-by-transfer/README.md

 ### Methodology
 - We fix the random seed for reproducable training.
+- We fix the loss criterion to be the cross entropy loss (_this is only important as whitebox attacks are wrt. the optimizer used_).
 - We transfer model weights that were learnt when heavily trained on ImageNet via adopting [pre-trained models](https://pytorch.org/vision/stable/models.html).
     - See [ImageNet performance here](https://pytorch.org/vision/stable/models.html#table-of-all-available-classification-weights).
 - We take the preprocessing done to ImageNet images and apply them to the images in our specific datasets.